Robertsonstuff/ImageController/README.md

 # ImageController
-This tools allows you to update an image in the browser in real time.
-Vanilla JavaScript.
+This tools allows you to update an image in the browser in real time. using HTML, CSS and Vanilla JavaScript.